 To set your organization up for rebranding success, you've got to go in with a plan on how to make a smooth and mindful transition.
 Here are our top tips to execute a breakthrough rebrand rollout:

-Before you can pull the switch on the new brand and introduce it to the world, all of your company’s marketing and sales platforms and materials should be up to date.
-If you are in a position where you simply can't make the investment to convert everything to the new brand identity right away, start with the main engagement vehicles including your website, social media platforms, email marketing and sales collateral.
+Your company’s marketing and sales platforms and materials should be up to date before you pull the switch.
+If you are in a position where you simply can't make the investment to convert everything to the new brand identity right away, start with the main engagement vehicles including your website, social media platforms, email marketing, and sales collateral.
+Don't forget about your Google My Business Listing and other online citations like Yelp, Bing, Apple Maps, and others.
 Then create a phased plan to update the remaining assets over time.

 Make your new identity part of a larger story